xakpc/Fizzy.WinForms/lode/docker.md

 4. Create new container with same volume mount
 5. Reload webview

+Shows "Updating container..." status during the process.

 ## Key Implementation Details

 - Update runs in a visible `cmd` window (`/k` flag) so user can see progress
 - `WaitForExit()` ensures update completes before reloading UI
 - Volume mount preserves data across updates
 - Data folder is created automatically if missing
+- Status strip shows progress during operations and auto-hides when complete
+- About dialog displays the full data folder path for user reference
+- Status callback pattern allows `DockerHelper` to report progress to UI